josiahg2/COVID19-factors/README.md

 *β1>0*.

-H2: Visits to public transportation stations is positively correlated with the number of confirmed COVID-19 cases.
+H2: Visits to public transportation stations are positively correlated with the number of confirmed COVID-19 cases.

 *β2>0*.